 Doctoral dissertations are original contributions to scholarship.
 As a condition for receipt of the doctorate, all students are required to execute a publication agreement with ProQuest UMI Dissertation Publishing granting ProQuest non-exclusive rights to reproduce, distribute, and sell their dissertations.
 If a dissertation includes copyrighted material beyond fair use, the author must obtain permission from the holder of the copyright.

 The public sharing of original dissertation research is a principle to which the University is deeply committed, and dissertations should be made available to the scholarly community at the University of Chicago and elsewhere in a timely manner.
-If dissertation authors are concerned that making their research publicly available might endanger research subjects or themselves, jeopardize a pending patent, complicate publication of a revised dissertation, or otherwise be unadvisable, they may, in consultation with faculty in their field (and as appropriate, research collaborators), restrict access to their dissertation for a limited period of time.
+If dissertation authors are concerned that making their research publicly available might endanger research subjects or themselves, jeopardize a pending patent, complicate publication of a revised dissertation, or otherwise be unadvisable, they may, in consultation with faculty in their field (and as appropriate, research collaborators), restrict access to their dissertation for a limited period of time according to the guidelines outlined by the Dissertation Office.
+If a dissertation author needs to renew an embargo at the end of its term or initiate an embargo after graduation, the author must contact the Dissertation Office with the embargo request.
+Embargo renewals may be approved only in rare instances, and in general no more than one renewal will be allowed.

 All dissertations must follow the instructions provided in the University-Wide Requirements for the Ph.D.
-Dissertation, available from the Dissertation Office on the first floor of the Joseph Regenstein Library http://www.lib.uchicago.edu/e/phd/.
+Dissertation, available from the Dissertation Office on the first floor of the Joseph Regenstein Library.